 Main practices of Buddhism

-Meditation and observance have often found its space in the Buddhist practise sphere.
+Meditation and observance have often found their space in the Buddhist practice sphere.
 If you’re following Buddhism’s basic beliefs, you need to lay your life by the five basic moral principles.

-The five foundations laid down, such as following the monastic life, refraining from killing, stealing, acting impure, speaking falsely and drinking intoxicants, are some of Buddhism’s major practises.
+The five foundations laid down, such as following the monastic life, refraining from killing, stealing, acting impure, speaking falsely, and drinking intoxicants, are some of Buddhism’s major practices.
 Not every Buddhist follows the monastic approach.
 It is necessary to adopt the other five precepts as well.
 These include